Summary

 There are various services that can help people lower the risk of falls and provide assistance, should a fall happen.

-The program provides a wide range of services including specific help to minimise your risk of falling, such as help with home maintenance (general repairs and house and yard upkeep to reduce trip hazards) and home modification (such as installing safety aids such as alarms, ramps and support rails).
+ThroughMy Aged Care, the Commonwealth provides access to government-funded aged care services for older people to receive assistance at home and short-term supports.
+This may include specific help to minimise your risk of falling, such as help with home maintenance (general repairs and house and yard upkeep to reduce trip hazards) and home modification (such as installing safety aids such as alarms, ramps and support rails).
+If you are currently receiving Aged Care funded help at home, you can talk to your provider to see what can be done to reduce your risk of falls.
+If you are not currently receiving support, then contact My Aged Care or call My Aged Care on 1800 200 422 (free call).

-To be eligible for CHSP, you must be aged 65 years or over (50 years or over for Aboriginal and Torres Strait Islander people) or have a disability
+To be eligible for Commonwealth aged care services, you must be aged 65 years or over (50 years or over for Aboriginal and Torres Strait Islander people) or have a disability.

 Falls prevention in residential aged care homes